awesomized/crc-fast-rust/README.md

 ## Performance

-Modern systems can exceed 100 GiB/s for calculating `CRC-32/ISCSI`, `CRC-32/ISO-HDLC`,
+Modern systems can exceed 100 GiB/s for calculating `CRC-32/ISCSI`, and nearly 90 GiB/s for `CRC-32/ISO-HDLC`,
 `CRC-64/NVME`, and all other reflected variants.
 (Forward variants are slower, due to the extra shuffle-masking, but are still extremely fast in this library).